 We will now plot two routes between the school and the apartment.
 To do this, we will first need the coordinates for multiples points along the routes and pass them to the

 plot method.
-The color and the thickness of the plot can also be specified in the method call.
+The color and thickness of the plot can also be specified n the method call.

 # Coordinates - path one path_one_lats, path_one_longs = zip( *[ (13.004619, 77.563855), (13.003328, 77.563881), (13.002994, 77.563892), (13.002655, 77.563889), (13.002639, 77.563558), (13.002602, 77.562826), ] ) gmap.plot(path_one_lats, path_one_longs, "cornflowerblue", edge_width=3.0) # Coordinates - path two path_two_lats, path_two_longs = zip( *[ (13.003690, 77.563862), (13.003640, 77.562444), (13.002840, 77.562830), (13.002602, 77.562826), ] ) gmap.plot(path_two_lats, path_two_longs, "green", edge_width=3.0)

 Here's what our plots look like now.
-The alternate route is in green and has been specified only from the point where it diverges from the primary route.
+The alternate route is in green and has been specified only from the point where it diverges from the primary path.

 As was the case before, we will need to pass the desired coordinates to the